apache/logging-log4j2/src/site/markdown/manual/cloud.md

 ### Logging to the Standard Output Stream

 As discussed above, this is the recommended 12-Factor approach for applications running in a docker container.
-The Log4j team does not recommend this approach if exceptions will be logged by the Java application.
+The Log4j team does not recommend this approach for performance reasons.

 ![Stdout](../images/DockerStdout.png "Application Logging to the Standard Output Stream")